Metropolitan-Council/loop-sensor-trends/covid.traffic.trends/inst/app/www/ABOUT.md

 recent physical distancing efforts on regional and statewide travel.
-Using a modeling approach that relies on historical traffic data to estimate typical travel, Met Council researchers have shown that travel across the region has declined by as much as 50% in the weeks following the first COVID-19 case in Minnesota, on March 6th.
+Using a modeling approach that relies on historical traffic data to estimate typical travel, Met Council researchers have shown that travel across the region’s freeways has declined by more than 70% in the weeks following the first COVID-19 case in Minnesota, on March 6th.

 ### State actions appear in travel data